Billing Rules (Advanced)

 Purpose:

-Ensures a minimum billable amount, even for short usage.
+Ensures a minimum charge is generated, even for short usage periods.

 How it works: